oaregithub/oare_mono/README.md

 # Running the Project Locally

 This is a monorepository containing all code necessary to run oare.byu.edu.
 This guide will explain how to set up the project locally and contains other information you will need to know as a developer on the project.
-The instructions vary slightly for Mac and Windows users, so be sure to follow the directions carefully.
+The instructions vary slightly for Mac and Windows users.
 If you are using Windows, a few extra steps may be necessary.

 ## Create an OARE Account